doka/install-aegir-on-ubuntu/README.txt

 - install all software requirements
 - configure the system parameters
 - run the Aegir install script
+- apply patches if needed

 Getting started
 ---------------
 - install a bare Ubuntu server, with OpenSSH
 - login and switch to root ('sudo su')
-- set a fix IP address to the server, and adapt the hostnamein /etc/hostname
+- set a fix IP address to the server, adapt the hostname in /etc/hostname, update /etc/hosts and /etc/resolv.conf, as described in the script
-- download this script
+- switch to appropriate branch (Natty or Maverick or ...) and download the script
-- adjust the parameters like IP of the host
 - change access and execution rights: chmod 775 install-aegir-on-ubuntu.sh
 - execute the script
 - follow the instruction on the terminal, answer few questions during install